Locations:

 Prevention

 To reduce your child’s risk for fluorosis, be aware of how much fluoride they’re exposed to.
-Find out about water fluoridation laws in your area, or test your well water for fluoride levels.
-While you don’t want your child exposed to too much fluoride, you also want to make sure they get enough while their teeth are developing.
-The proper amount of fluoride is important for your child’s oral health.
+While you don’t want them to get too much fluoride, you also want them to get enough while their teeth are developing.
+Appropriate levels are important for your child’s health.

 Outlook / Prognosis